top of page

 Answer: Yes.
 We work closely with the butcher on all our butchering specifications, one of them being how long the beef is aged for.
 We dry-age our beef for 2-3 weeks, unlike store-bought beef, for optimum flavor and tenderness.

-Question: Do you give your cattle growth hormones?
+Question: Do you give your cattle growth hormones or steroids?

-Answer: No. We don't believe in using growth hormones, plus it actually causes tougher meat in a final product.
+Answer: No. We don't believe in using growth hormones or steroids, plus it actually causes tougher meat in a final product.

 Question: Do you use antibiotics?